-- Suggest which treatments might work best for an individual
+- suggesting which treatments might work best for an individual

-- Understand how genomics impacts on health and healthcare
+- providing insight into how genomics impacts on health and healthcare

 In some cases, DNA sequencing will mean a specific treatment can be recommended, based on a patient's individual genome changes.
 This has the potential to benefit patients here in the UK, and could also help in the global fight against cancer.